sidkundu/Pastbook-Assignment/README.md

 ***
 As per the assignment a frontend nodejs application was required.
-An S2 bucket to save the pictures and a relation DB to store the metadata.
+An S3 bucket to save the pictures and a relation DB to store the metadata.
-## This Solution satisfied below requirements:
+## This Solution satisfies below requirements:

 ***
 1. Terraform to provision the EKS with EC2 worker nodes